Life Works - the leading specialist in the treatment of bulimia.

 - You are preoccupied with food, making sure that you eat foods which are ‘safe’ – for example, healthy foods that are low in fat and sugar.
 If you eat something ‘forbidden’ or ‘bad’ - for example, sugary or fatty snacks and desserts, you feel you have ‘blown it’ and will then binge on more of those forbidden foods.

-- You binge regularly - often in the evening or when you come home from work.
-You don’t plan to binge but the urge becomes so overwhelming that, eventually, you give in.
+- You binge regularly - You don’t plan to binge but the urge becomes so overwhelming that, eventually, you give in.

 - Once you have tasted a forbidden food, you cannot stop yourself from eating more of it.